LAST UPDATED: March 6, 2020

-iDeals Solutions Group (referred to as ‘we’, ‘us’, ‘our’, ‘iDeals Solutions’ or ‘iDeals’) is committed to protecting your privacy and handling your personal information and data you upload to the virtual data room in transparent and secure manner.
+iDeals group of companies includes iDeals Solutions Group Limited, iDeals Solutions Group, iDeals Solutions Operations Limited, iDeals Do Brasil Servicos De Informacao Ltda, iDeals Solutions Group Limited, iDeals Business Technology Solutions (Shanghai) Co., Ltd. and their affiliates (“iDeals”, “we” or “us”) is committed to protecting your privacy and handling your personal information and data you upload to the virtual data room in a transparent and secure manner.
 The personal data that we collect and process depends on how you use our site or service you request from us and agree to in each case.

 This privacy notice: